The fascinating world of China pigeon racing

 (CNN) — Every day during the racing season, 55-year-old Zhang Yajun wakes at 4 a.m. and carefully loads bamboo cages containing his 76 cherished racing pigeons into a van.
 Then he drives up to 200 kilometers (124 miles) from his Beijing apartment to release them.

-They are in training for the October and November racing season, during which an owner can win as much as hundreds of millions of yuan.
+They are in training for the October and November racing season, during which time millions of dollars can be won in total prize money across races.

 Zhang is just one of some 100,000 pigeon breeders living in Beijing, according to Sun Yan, the deputy general-secretary of the Beijing Changping District Racing Pigeons Association.